-CATHERINE PERSONIUS, Head; MARJORIE BURNS, JANET CLAY, ELIZABETH DONALD, MABEL DOREMUS, IRENE DOWNEY, MILDRED DUNN, ZENAIDA GARCIA, Mrs. HELEN GIFFT, ELIZABETH HESTER, FRANCES JOHNSTON, Mrs. RUTH KLIPSTEIN, EDWIN KUTA, MARTHA MCMILLAN, NELL MONDY, MARY MORRISON, KATHERINE NEWMAN, JERRY RIVERS, GRACE STEININGER.
+CATHERINE PERSONIUS, Head; MARJORIE BURNS, JOAN CASSILY, JANET CLAY, ELIZABETH DONALD, MABEL DOREMUS, MIS.
+SUSAN DOUGHERTY, IRENE DOWNEY, MILDRED DUNN, MIS.
+HELEN GIFFT, ELIZABETH HESTER, FRANCES JOHNSTON, MIS.
+RUTH KLIPPSTEIN, EDWIN KUTA, MARTHA MCMILLAN, NELL MONDY, MARY MORRISON, KATHERINE NEWMAN, JERRY RIVERS, GRACE STEININGER.

-The aims of the department are to help students to understand the basic principles underlying the science of food and nutrition, to gain an appreciation of the relation of food to health, and to translate into daily living practices the knowledge they gain.
-The principles of good nutrition are applied to the problems of food selection for family groups as well as for the individual.
-Laboratory practice is offered to provide opportunity for understanding the scientific aspects of food preparation.
+The aims of the department are to help students understand the basic principles underlying the science of food and nutrition and gain an appreciation of the relation of food to health and of its economic, political, social and psychological significance.
+Laboratory exercises are designed to illustrate applications of the theories and scientific principles of food preparation.
+Students have some experience in using their knowledge of food and nutrition in solving problems related to feeding individuals and groups.